 - 90s are great for ponte roma or scuba, things that are a little bit more stable and easy to sew

-So, if you’ve got jersey ballpoint needles in your stash but they’re all 90s, then you should definitely invest in some 70s or 80s because they’re definitely better for the lighter trickier fabrics!
+So, if you’ve got jersey ballpoint needles but they’re all size 90s, then you should definitely invest in some size 70s or 80s.
+These are definitely better for the lighter trickier fabrics!

 Number 6 – Use a walking foot or dual feed foot

-The walking foot, or dual feed foot as it’s sometimes called, tends to be associated with quilters but it is also great for any kind of tricky knits fabric.
+The walking foot, or dual feed foot, tends to be associated with quilters.
+It is also great for any kind of tricky knits fabric.
 It moves the fabric through with much more control and prevents the two layers moving at different speeds.
 This will stop if from gathering or stretching as it moves through the machine.

-A branded walking foot will cost about £30-40 but it is such a good investment (and there are generic ones out there for as little as £10!).
+A branded walking foot will cost about £30-40 but it is such a good investment.
+There are also generic ones out there for as little as £10!.

 Number 7 – Try some fusible stretch interfacing strips

-Vilene have now released a product that is knit interfacing cut into thin strips on a roll, but we have always made our own.
+Vilene has now released a product that is knit interfacing cut into thin strips on a roll.
 Often we’ll just buy a metre of knit interfacing and then slash it into long 1″ strips.
 We also like to cut them two different ways so we have some that stretch and some that don’t stretch.

 The non-stretch ones are great for using as stay tape.
-Let’s say you want to stabilize some shoulders in a jersey top that you’re making – you don’t want that area to stretch, the whole point of stay tape is to stop it from stretching – that’s where you’d use the non-stretch pieces.
-But the fact that it’s still a stretch interfacing and can stretch the other way means it will still allow movement in the top as you’re wearing it.
+Let’s say you want to stabilize some shoulders in a jersey top that you’re making.
+You don’t want that area to stretch, the whole point of stay tape is to stop it from stretching.
+The fact that it’s still a stretch interfacing, and can stretch the other way means it will still allow movement in the top as you’re wearing it.

-If you’re just sewing a standard seam or you’re trying to hem a curly edge, then you can use the stretchy strips to stabilize your edges.
+If you’re trying to hem a curly edge, then you can use the stretchy strips to stabilize your edges.

-Another option if you don’t want the hassle of cutting strips is to use a wash-away tape, such as Wonder Tape.
+Another optio is to use a wash-away tape, such as Wonder Tape.
 It’s a double-sided sticky tape that can stabilize your edges.
 It’s just brilliant for hems but you could also use it to stick seams together before you sew them.
 The best thing is it disintegrates when you wash it, perfect!